 2. Plan ahead for love and for your future.

-For optimal success, it’s important to develop a vision (a blueprint or vivid picture of what you want) for your future, for a life partner, and for a relationship.
+For optimal success, when you are single in the summer, it’s important to develop a vision (a blueprint or vivid picture of what you want) for your future, for a life partner, and for a relationship.
 This will give you a path to measure where you’re going and how you’re doing along the way.
 It’s important to identify your values, the things that would be most important for you in all those areas as this will define your mission.
 Then you can make conscious choices to make sure you’re living with integrity, a key component of living a life with healthy self-esteem.

 3. Become available and ready for Mr. or Ms. Right!